Pozareport.si: Withdrawals of political candidatures

 On March 6, 2019, Požareport disclosed that the European Parliament candidate Katja Damij is heavily in debts and owes unpaid taxes.
 In another article, Požareport disclosed that she emailed her business partners denying that she was in debts, and then the political party replaced her with another candidate.

 On September 3, 2018, Požareport disclosed that a minister candidate Tugomir Kodelja had been fired from his previous job due to improper behavior.
 On September 5, prime minister Marjan Šarec removed him from the candidates' list.

 Court proceedings

 Požareport and Bojan Požar have been sued several times.
 Most of these lawsuits were unsuccessful, including nine lawsuits by attorney Miro Senica.
 Senica and former minister Katarina Kresal filed criminal charges against Požareport or Požar eight times, and the authorities dropped all of them.

-At least once, in 2009, Bojan Požar was convicted for defamation.
-As of October 2019, there is an ongoing court dispute between Viktor Knavs, the father of Melania Trump, and Požar.
-Knavs claims that Požareport published that he had been in jail, and Požar claims that the disputed sentence was removed from the website in half an hour as soon as he was informed that it may be false.
+In 2009 and 2019, in separate cases, Bojan Požar was convicted for defamations of Edvard Oven and Viktor Knavs, the father of Melania Trump, but appellate courts annulled both convictions and ruled in Požar's favor.
+Knavs claimed that Požareport had published that he had been in jail, and Požar claimed that the disputed sentence was removed from the website in half an hour as soon as he was informed that it may be false.